Applying to study with us is easy! Simply follow our step-by-step guide below.

 If you're planning on taking a gap year you have two options:

 - Once you receive an offer, defer your commencement* for a year.
-This way, after your gap year (12 months), you can apply through UAC and be guaranteed an offer
+This way, after your gap year (12 months), you are guaranteed to receive an offer to the same course.

 - If you want to postpone your studies for more than 12 months you can apply in later years as a non-current school leaver and be assessed on other criteria.